cdlate/resume/index.md

  during my six years of commercial experience and probably many more as amateur coder I've mastered PHP, Javascript, I am quite good in C# and fluent in many others Python, C++, Java.

  I would like to join an enthusiastic and passionate team.
 Fast pace environments doesn't scare me, I am flexible with the toolset used if it’s the right one for the job and I’m more than happy to learn new technologies.

+Currently working on an online fundraising platform Gofundraise and coding a mobile geotracking system based in MVC5, MS-SQL, RethinkDb and soon hosted on Ms Azure.

 ## Professional Experience ##